Secondary payload: SpaceX

 In early August 2019, SpaceX announced a rideshare program for launching small satellites into orbit when their large satellite market was shrinking after 2018.
 Although SpaceX had previously flown a dedicated secondary payload mission, the program would make customers buy ports directly from SpaceX.
 Initially SpaceX offered to launch secondary payloads up to 150 kg to a Sun-synchronous orbit for US$2.25 million if customers signed up at least 12 months before the launch.
 If between 6 and 12 months, prices would be increased to US$3 million.
 For secondary payloads up to 300 kg if customers signed up 12 months in advance SpaceX offered a base price of US$4.5 million and if 6 months in advance US$6 million.
 Flights were planned to be launched from SLC-4E at Vandenberg Air Force Base, starting from November 2020 on the Falcon 9 rocket.

 However, following the response to the early August announcement; later in the month SpaceX revised plans, reducing prices such that payloads of up to 200 kg for US$1 million.
 In addition SpaceX announced more launch opportunities initially slated to start from March 2020.
 They would include secondary payloads on Starlink missions and others.
 The maiden flight of this program took place on June 13, 2020, when Starlink 8 was flown with 3 SkySats manufactured by Planet Labs.

 Customers have the option of 15 or 24 in ESPA ports.
 For dedicated rideshare missions 15-inch and 24-inch diameter rings will have 6 or 4 ports respectively.
 On Starlink launches, secondary payloads are mounted on the top of the Starlink stack.
 The mechanical interface for these launches will have two 15-inch-diameter ESPA ports or a single 24-inch-diameter ESPA ports.
 For these missions, SpaceX has removed a few satellites from their usual 60-satellite configuration.
 SpaceX also offers custom configuration when requested by the customer.

 Arianespace

 Vega

-Planned for late August 2020 Arianespace will launch the first dedicated rideshare mission on the Vega rocket.
-VV16 will launch 53 satellites into a Sun-synchronous orbit.
-The flight is part of the Small Spacecraft Mission Service.
+Arianespace launched the first dedicated rideshare mission on the Vega rocket during VV16, which launched 53 satellites into a Sun-synchronous orbit in September 2023.
+The flight was part of the Small Spacecraft Mission Service.